 Well, simple enough.

-There are also needed a few more features to make this app fancy, like removing the old files from the local directory after a configurable time, or making it a bit more verbose logging wise (right now there is only errors logged) but it is working out of the box right now, and basically does what is supposed to do.
+There are also needed a few more features to make this app fancy, like removing the old files from the local directory after a configurable time, or making it a bit more verbose logging wise (right now there are only errors logged) but it is working out of the box right now, and basically does what is supposed to do.

 I’ll continue adding these features there.

-Special thanks to Peter Boros – the original streamer were created by him in bash, which worked really well at us, but there were problems starting it on CentOS 7 (systemd), so I decided to rewrite it in go.
+Special thanks to Peter Boros – the original streamer were created by him in bash, which worked really well at us, but there were problems starting it on CentOS 7 (system), so I decided to rewrite it in go.